splunk/kafka-connect-splunk/README.md

 4. How many tasks should I configure?

 	Do not create more tasks than the number of partitions.
-Generally speaking, creating 2 * CPU tasks per Splunk Kafka Connector is a safe estimate.
+Generally speaking, creating 2 * CPU tasks per instance of Splunk Connect for Kafka is a safe estimate.
-	> Note: For example, assume there are 5 Kafka Connects running the Splunk Kafka Connector.
+	> Note: For example, assume there are 5 Kafka Connects running Splunk Connect for Kafka.
 Each host is 8 CPUs with 16 GB memory.
 And there are 200 partitions to collect data from. `max.tasks` will be: `max.tasks` = 2 * CPUs/host * Kafka Connect instances = 2 * 8 * 5 = 80 tasks.
 Alternatively, if there are only 60 partitions to consume from, then just set max.tasks to 60.
 Otherwise, the remaining 20 will be pending, doing nothing.

 5. How many Kafka Connect instances should I deploy?

-	This is highly dependent on how much volume per day the Splunk Kafka Connector needs to index in Splunk.
+	This is highly dependent on how much volume per day Splunk Connect for Kafka needs to index in Splunk.
 In general an 8 CPU, 16 GB memory machine, can potentially achieve 50 - 60 MB/s throughput from Kafka into Splunk if Splunk is sized correctly.

 6. How can I track data loss and data collection latency?